 6. The limited SAM inventory and the large Iranian territory mandate an austere deployment regime.
-Only Tehran and central Iran are comprehensively covered due to the presence of nuclear/ICBM sites and governmental institutions.
+Only Tehran and central Iran are comprehensively covered due to the presence of nuclear/BM sites and governmental institutions.
 Southern, western and northern Iran are partially sealed, while the eastern part of the country is almost entirely uncovered.

 Overview map of the Iranian SAM deployment and systems

 7. The Iranian geography significantly interferes with AD radar coverage.
 As 60 percent of Iran’s terrain has an elevation of over 1,800 meters, low-altitude radars are blocked in large segments.
 The Zagros-Alborz mountain ring (2000-5000 m elevation) in particular obstructs aerial detection radars based on the central Iranian plateau.
 Despite its geographical challenges, Iran has made little progress in procuring or modernizing aircraft (airborne early warning and control systems/AWACS) that could alleviate these blind spots.

 8. We estimate that open-source IMINT findings account for approximately 40 to 50 percent of operational Iranian SAMs, including those garrisoned.